CADDY , CONTAINERS , FEATURED , PHP

 Fixing PHP-FPM Docker Container Logs

-Note: I use Docker here but this all works for the arguably better (more linuxy) Podman too.
+Note: I'll reference "Docker" here but this should all work for the arguably better (more linuxy) "Podman" too.

-The docs around the internet on this subject are almost all outdated, and so there's not super clear the solution.
+The docs and blogs around the internet on this subject are almost all outdated, and so there's not a super clear solution.
+There are many parts to the php-fpm container config and most have been resolved in recent container image's apart from this last bit.

-There's three parts to get it working; the config files which are mounted in via docker compose, the PHP ini config and then the fpm www config.
+So, in 2025-11, there's three parts to get PHP error logs displaying in stdout; the config files which are mounted in via docker compose, the PHP ini config and then the fpm www config.

 Project File Structure: